mlabs-haskell/godot-cardano/paima-demo/README.md

 `open-world` template that was used for the demo does not use `RoundExecutor` from the Paima Engine when generated.
 For reproducibility we opt to work with freshly generated template to setup the demo, so there will be no functional query to the `RoundExecutor` out of the box.
 However it still would be great to see interactions with `RoundExecutor` as it is important part of th Paima Engine and it is not hard to accomplish in our case.

-The only issue is that despite having proper query in the middleware to get the `RoundExecutor`, real executor is not created during `open-world` demo run and not persisted in the database.
+The only issue is that despite having a proper query in the middleware to get the `RoundExecutor`, the real executor is not created during the `open-world` demo run and it is not persisted in the database.
 So if we attempt to query it via middleware endpoint, the query will fail.
 Luckily, this query can be mocked pretty easily.
 We will need to adjust just couple lines in `queries.ts` file.
 If you followed setup steps it should be located under [{repo_root}/open-world/middleware/src/endpoints/queries.ts](./open-world/middleware/src/endpoints/queries.ts)

 Search for `async function getRoundExecutor`.
-There you should see query to the backend:
+There you should see a query to the backend:

 ```js
     const query = backendQueryRoundExecutor(lobbyId, roundNumber);
     res = await fetch(query);
 ```

-We need to replace that with mock.
+We need to replace that with a mock.
 Here is an example with the real query commented out:

 ```js
     // const query = backendQueryRoundExecutor(lobbyId, roundNumber);